ibexa/documentation-developer/docs/personalization/importing_historical_user_tracking_data.md

 # Importing historical user tracking data

-We support replaying historical user events by adding a special parameter *overridetimestamp* on the buy event to simulate the event date.
+The recommendation engine supports replaying historical user events by adding a special parameter *overridetimestamp* on the buy event to simulate the event date.
 This is then used as the datetime of an event instead of the current timestamp of the request.